 Citizens and Societies

-a society is, the
+citizens of a society are, the

 Citizens and Societies